Student Financial Assistance COVID-19 Resource Center and Consumer Information

 - Student Loan Information published by the U.S. Department of Education

 - Terms of any loan received, sample repayment schedule for sample loans and necessity for repaying loans: View on NEIUport the Financial Aid Awards Section and Award Acceptance for more information.
 Students should get an idea of how to pay back loans before applying.
-Please use this resource to teach you about types of loans to apply for, repayment and much more.
+Please use this resource to learn about types of loans to apply for, repayment and much more.

 - Textbook Information